Sophie Pacini, Marc Bouchkov, Lionel Bringuier / Tonhalle Orchestra Zurich

 II.
 Andante con moto

 The second movement revolves around the contrast between the harsh interjections by the orchestra and the begging, longing segments in the solo part.
-Sophie Pacini even increased that contrast by applying consciously “youthful” agogics: in some motives she rather accelerated momentarily, rather than building up tension, expectation by gradually retaining the flow.
+Sophie Pacini even increased that contrast by applying consciously “youthful” agogics: in some motifs she rather accelerated momentarily, rather than building up tension, expectation by gradually retaining the flow.
 I found this to be an unusual, original approach, with subtle dynamics.

 III.
 Rondo: Vivace